28 October 2021

 Information accuracy and quality has been a particular challenge for the industry in recent years, with the UK’s Get It Right Initiative finding that information errors cost the industry an estimated 5% of project value globally.
 In addition to the abovementioned speed and agility benefits, effective BIM implementation increases the accuracy with which cost estimating, planning and modelling can be carried out, by minimizing the risk of human error, as well as supporting a higher quality of information.
 This in turn leads to a more cooperative project, as tenderers are much less likely to recover costs incurred due to poor or inconsistent information.

 While increased collaboration is often touted as a key benefit associated with BIM, this is not something that comes to fruition as often as one may think.
 The technology facilitates clarity, transparency and real-time sharing of information across the project team, coordinating information from various disciplines and eliminating version control issues, as well as keeping the lines of communication open.
-However, a proactive approach is needed across the team to actually realize these benefits, which is quite often lacking.
+However, a proactive approach is needed across the team to actually realise these benefits, which is quite often lacking.

 Managing and forecasting cashflow throughout a project is fundamental to its success, and traditionally, cashflow analysis is a lengthy and tedious process.
-From Linesight’s perspective, this is one of the biggest advantages associated with BIM – its effective adoption BIM facilitates more accurate speed forecasting by linking cost-loaded models and programs, with more detailed models producing more accurate cashflow analyses.
+From Linesight’s perspective, this is one of the biggest advantages associated with BIM – its effective adoption BIM facilitates more accurate speed forecasting by linking cost-loaded models and programmes, with more detailed models producing more accurate cashflow analyses.
 Ultimately, our early involvement in a project means that cash flow investment can often be deferred, which is particularly beneficial for projects with a large capital spend.

 While benchmarking is not a new methodology, BIM facilitates it at a more accurate level as costs are broken down in more detail in the models, so by splitting the model, it allows us to benchmark specifics.
 However, by using BIM to its full potential, it pushes this further, to what we refer to as cost intelligence.
-With a deluge of complex data associated with projects nowadays, utilizing the latest data visualization tools brings this data to life in a meaningful way – illustrating trends and concepts in a quick and easy-to-digest format, allowing project teams and clients to draw conclusions from large volumes of data and inform effective decision-making.
+With a deluge of complex data associated with projects nowadays, utilising the latest data visualisation tools brings this data to life in a meaningful way – illustrating trends and concepts in a quick and easy-to-digest format, allowing project teams and clients to draw conclusions from large volumes of data and inform effective decision-making.

-While the benefits of BIM are often well-covered, these are not often realized to their full potential due to implementation or adoption issues.
+While the benefits of BIM are often well-covered, these are not often realised to their full potential due to implementation or adoption issues.
 Ultimately, the technology is there, but not the willingness to take the leap of faith to truly adopt and trust the use of BIM.
 At Linesight, we believe that clients and design teams should consider this sooner rather than later, as the rewards are rich.
 We’ve made the jump and seen significant benefits in the built environment for our clients – are you ready for the leap?